reactome/interaction-exporter/readme.md

 --- | --- | --- | ---
 Reaction1|PhysicalEntity1|PhysicalEntity2|Chemical

 The molecule that acts as the catalyst is the active unit of the catalyst activity, if, and only if, one active unit is specified.
-If zero or more than one active units are specified, then the physical entity is used.
+If zero or more than one active units are specified, then the physical entity is used as catalyst.

 The input must be formed by one relevant molecule (protein, complex, polymer) and zero or more small molecules (cofactors).
 If the input is a set (with or without cofactors), every member of the input is interacted with the catalyst.
 If the input is just one small molecule, then it is used as input.